kburdett/kburdett.github.io/README.md

 kburdett.github.io
 ==================

-GitHub Hosting for my homepage
+I recently discovered that GitHub wants to host my homepage :) So why not?
+I figure it is probably more reliable than using my Synology NAS anyways.